KailynnCo/AWS-Guard-Duty/README.md

 <img src="25.png">

-# 2. AWS CloudTrail: Creating Trail
+# 2. AWS CloudTrail: Creating Trail (In Progres)

-Time spent:

-> Goal:
 > Create trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket.

-# 3. AWS CloudTrail: Athena and CloudWatch Alerts
+# 3. AWS CloudTrail: Athena and CloudWatch Alerts (In Progres)

-Time spent:

-> Goal:
 > Process the data with Amazon Athena and configure AWS CloudWatch alerts for CloudTrail events.